 Spare Parts and Equipment Sales.
-Spare parts and equipment sales for the year ended December 31, 2023 decreased by \$6.7 million, or 24.6%, to \$20.4 million compared to \$27.0 million for the year ended December 31, 2022.
-Spare parts sales for the year ended December 31, 2023 were \$20.4 million compared to \$25.9 million for the year ended December 31, 2022.
-The decrease in spare parts sales reflects variations in the timing of sales.
-There were no equipment sales during the year ended December 31, 2023, compared to \$1.1 million for the sales of two engines during the year ended December 31, 2022.
+Spare parts and equipment sales for the year ended December 31, 2024 increased by \$6.7 million, or 33.1%, to \$27.1 million compared to \$20.4 million for the year ended December 31, 2023.
+The increase in spare parts sales reflects the demand for surplus material that we are seeing as operators extend the lives of their current generation engine portfolios.
+Equipment sales for the year ended December 31, 2024 were \$1.0 million for the sale of one engine.
+There were no equipment sales for the year ended December 31, 2023.